wp-plugins/juicedmetrics/readme.txt

-=== Juiced Metrics ===
+=== JuicedMetrics ===
-Contributors: Craig Jacobson, Jeff Gillis, Travis Garner, EnvisionYourWebsite Donate link: http://donate.openspacesmarketing.com
+Contributors: Craig Jacobson, Jeff Gillis, Travis Garner, www.openspacesmarketing.com Donate link: http://donate.openspacesmarketing.com
-Tags: Juiced Metrics, Sales Funnel, Conversion Funnels, JuicedMetrics.com Requires at least: 3.0.1
+Tags: Conversion Funnels, Juiced Metrics, JuicedMetrics.com, Sales Funnel, competitor analysis, lead magnet conversion rate Requires at least: 3.0.1
-Tested up to: 3.9.1
+Tested up to: 4.0
-Stable tag: 1.0
+Stable tag: 2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Juiced Metrics integration is a website analytics reporting tool to improve sales.
+Juiced Metrics is a website analytics reporting tool to monitor conversion rates and to monitor competitive website traffic and engagement.

-Get started in minutes because instillation simple.
-You can create report to see where you conversion funnels are lacking.
-By selecting your Wordpress pages you can see where sales cycle or lead funnel are falling short.
-Trackable pages can be created to follow how traffic is reacting so you know immediately what needs to be improved..
-This will show you which pages are working and which need help.
-By knowing information like this it can help you gain more sales by applying more emphasis on what is broken so you can fix your weakest links!

 == Description ==

-Juiced Metrics with Wordpress integration reports and presents the traffic to your site, the analytics of what they do so you can tune your sales process, your page content, to reach your target market and convert prospects into customers.
-This is a must have utility for anyone using Wordpress.
+Juiced Metrics is a Wordpress plugin that enables you to conduct simple competitive research and to monitor your website conversion rates for a few selected series of pages.

+Monitor the overall relative website traffic of all websites in your market.
+Understand the relative engagement rates for each website.
+This can allow you to tune your message and traffic strategy to engage and connect with more people and ultimately customers.

+Monitoring your conversion rates for a series of website pages also known a a sales funnel can help you improve sales and list building for your business.

 == Installation ==